Pulse V4 is described on the official website as a “powerful” pre workout formula designed to get you performing at your best in the gym.

 That means that the individual ingredients and their doses are clearly stated on the label, to provide full transparency.
 Let’s now run through the top ingredients in Pulse V4.

 • Caffeine – A solid place to start.
-Caffeine has a number of pre workout benefits such as the ability to raise energy levels, increase focus and boost stamina.
+Caffeine is one for the most popular supplement ingredients in a product like this.
 For some strange reason, Myprotein have decided to include exactly 164mg of caffeine per serving.
 Aside from the odd number, it’s actually a good dose, and just above our recommended pre workout serving of 150mg.

 • Creatine Monohydrate – Another of our top rated pre-workout ingredients.
-Creatine is well known for its benefits post workout, but its believed ability to reduce fatigue and boost hydration make it a good choice before exercise as well.
+Creatine is well known for its benefits after working out, but it’s also one of our favorites for a pre workout too.
 Each serving of Pulse V4 contains 4g of Creatine, which is a good, solid dose.

 • Citrulline Malate Another solid ingredient, we were pleased to find Citrulline Malate on the label.
 The slightly disappointing thing though, was that each serving of Pulse V4 only contains 437mg (so specific!) of Citrulline Malate.
-You’ll need at least 4-5g of Citrulline Malate for it to be effective, so it’s significantly under-dosed in this product.
+We usually look for at least 4-5g of Citrulline Malate, so it’s significantly under-dosed in this product.

-• Guarana Extract – This is another stimulant which can help boost energy levels.
+• Guarana Extract – This is another stimulant.
 Our gripe here is that we don’t feel it’s necessary to include it in the product along with caffeine.
 There is 106mg of Guarana per serving.
 The mix of the too stimulants may be too much for some people.

 We should also point out that Pulse V4 uses the artificial sweetener Sucralose, which we’re not fans of.

 Those are the top ingredients in Pulse V4.
 Check out the full list of ingredients, along with the individual doses, below: